-PhD, Rhetoric and Afro-American Studies, University of Wisconsin-Madison, 2009
+PhD, Communication Arts with emphases in Rhetoric, Politics, and Culture and Afro-American Studies, University of Wisconsin-Madison, 2009

 BA, Communication Studies, University of Puget Sound, 2003